Purple Birds

 Gray-Headed Swamphen with bright purple-blue body walking near wetland reeds

-The Gray Headed Swamphen Is A Bold Wetland Bird With A Vibrant Mix Of Blue Purple And Turquoise Feathers.
+The Gray Headed Swamphen Is A Bold Wetland Bird With A Vibrant Mix Of Blue Purple And Turquoise Feathers Making It One Of The Most Eye Catching Purple Birds In The Marshlands.
 Native To Southern Asia It Has Also Established Thriving Populations In Florida Wetlands.
-With Its Long Red Legs And Striking Crimson Bill This Member Of The Rail Family Stands Out Among Other Marsh Birds.
-Its Glossy Plumage Often Looks Purplish In The Sunlight Adding To Its Exotic Charm.
+With Its Long Red Legs And Crimson Bill This Member Of The Rail Family Stands Out Instantly Against Green Reeds And Shallow Waters.
+When The Sunlight Hits Its Glossy Plumage Shades Of Violet And Indigo Appear Making It A True Natural Wonder.

 Hartlaub’s Turaco